odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/indian-highlights/_index.md

           hills.

-          The rest of the day is at leisure.
+          The rest of your day is at leisure to explore Jaipur’s lovely markets on your own.
         date: ''
         etd: ''
         duration: ''